 LED lights are free of toxic chemicals.
-Most conventional fluorescent lighting bulbs contain a multitude of materials like e.g mercury that are dangerous for the environment.
-LED lights contain no toxic materials and are 100% recyclable, and will help you to reduce your carbon footprint by up to a third.
-The long operational life time span mentioned above means also that one LED light bulb can save material and production of 25 incandescent light bulbs.
-A big step towards a greener future!
+Most conventional fluorescent lighting bulbs contain a multitude of materials, like mercury for example, that are dangerous for the environment.
+LED lights contain no toxic materials and are 100% recyclable, helping you to reduce your carbon footprint.

 4. Durable Quality

-LEDs are extremely durable and built with sturdy components that are highly rugged and can withstand even the roughest conditions.
+LEDs are extremely durable and built with sturdy components that are highly rugged.
 Because LED lights are resistant to shock, vibrations and external impacts, they make great outdoor lighting systems for rough conditions and exposure to weather, wind, rain or even external vandalism, traffic related public exposure and construction or manufacturing sites.

 5. Zero UV Emissions

 LED illumination produces little infrared light and close to no UV emissions.
-Because of this, LED lighting is highly suitable not only for goods and materials that are sensitive to heat due to the benefit of little radiated heat emission, but also for illumination of UV sensitive objects or materials such a in museums, art galleries, archeological sites etc.
+Because of this, LED lighting is highly suitable not only for goods and materials that are sensitive to heat, but also for illumination of UV sensitive objects or materials such as artwork, or household whitegoods.

 6. Design Flexibility